 - During our 2017-18 program year, our 61 business increased their sales by over $8 million

-- They grew to the point that they not only held on to the 406 employees they started with, but they added another 70 more to keep up with all that success
+- They grew to the point that they added another 98 employees to keep up with all that success

 What sort of help can I expect from a business adviser?

 Your SBM business coach has real-world experience owning or operating a business.
 Our coaches are experienced in a variety of business topics including, but not limited to: marketing, performance management, social media, human resources, leadership development, financial analysis, budgeting, QuickBooks, legal, strategic planning, sales, business planning, access to capital and time management.
 They also understand the nature of starting and doing business in Oregon.

 We will support you with valuable and relevant confidential coaching at every stage of your business.

 I have a unique business.
 Will SBM address my specific industry questions?